Get the Kids Involved: Learning About Life Through Outer Banks Vacations Can Be Fun

 Here are some creative ways your kids can get involved:

-Goal Investor suggests setting up a vacation fund.
+Financial PlanningVacation can be one of the best ways to teach your children about money, and the lessons begin long before you leave home.
+Janet Stanton Burt of Goal Investor suggests setting up a vacation fund.
 She teaches families that "talking openly about the funds you've earmarked for this trip, and how the family wants to spend them together, can help build your child's financial awareness."
-Once you have reached your destination, help children understand cost and benefit by helping them choose the activities they want to spend money on and talking about ways to have fun for free.
+Once you have reached your destination, help children understand cost and benefit by helping them choose the activities they want to spend money on and talking about ways to have fun for free.- Ghost Crabbing - After the sun goes down, Outer Banks beaches teem with nocturnal wildlife, including ghost crabs.
+Ask your child to research the crabs and their habitat, and then devise a plan for the family to spot some of these elusive critters on the beach.

 - Pirate Lore - Do you have a pirate lover in your family?
 Then he or she will love learning about infamous pirates such as Edward Teach (aka "Blackbeard"), Israel Hands and Jack Rackham.
 Find out where the largest pirate gathering took place and where Blackbeard's lookout point is located.